fomalstar/effective-marketer/docs/TEAM_AND_CASE_STUDIES_UPDATE.md

 5. **HealthTech SEO Hub** - Healthcare Technology SEO ($280/hour, $2,500/month)

 **Result**: Healthcare page successfully created at `/ai-seo-for-healthcare` with complete template validation and industry-specific optimization

+### **FAQ Component & Competitor Count Improvements**
+**Problem**: FAQ sections needed better UX and competitor counts needed to be more realistic
+- **Issue**: FAQ sections were static and not user-friendly
+- **Issue**: Competitor counts were too low and not realistic for competitive industries

+**Solution**:
+- **New FAQ Component**: Created `src/components/FAQ.tsx` with click-to-show/hide functionality
+  - Smooth animations with `max-height` and `opacity` transitions
+  - Chevron icons (up/down) for visual feedback
+  - Hover effects and focus states for accessibility
+  - Clean, modern design with borders and shadows
+- **Enhanced Competitor Counts**: Added more realistic competitor numbers based on industry research
+  - **SaaS**: Expanded from 5 to 10 competitors (SaaS has many agencies)
+  - **E-commerce**: Expanded from 5 to 10 competitors (E-commerce is highly competitive)
+  - **Healthcare**: Expanded from 5 to 10 competitors (Healthcare has many SEO agencies)
+- **Industry Research**: Each industry now has realistic competitor counts based on market research
+- **Pages Updated**: All three industry pages now use the new FAQ component and expanded competitor tables

+**Result**: Better user experience with interactive FAQ sections and more realistic competitor positioning that reflects actual market competition